UK Youth Climate Coalition's Adam Dyster argues that we have everything to gain with a sustainable and green economy.

 Short-term, unsustainable thinking characterises the current political attitudes to the economy and the green sector.
 The Green Jobs amendment to the recent Energy Bill, which UKYCC passionately fought for, was not just about the business confidence and investment it would create.
 It was also to ensure that young people and future generations are at the heart of policy decisions.

 At present, long-term thinking is subordinate to the rhythm of market cycles and the tick-tock of elections.
 It is no wonder that many young people are disenfranchised with the political system when it shows no commitment to our futures.

 We must also be equipped to further advance green growth.
 Education is vital, as the global outcry against Gove’s removal of climate change showed.
 Young people are the ones who will need the skills and education to keep the future fairer, greener and cleaner.
 Without this, any progress on green growth and sustainability will be lost, and the UK will struggle to reach its international climate targets.

 My generation are unemployed and often ignored.
 We need green growth to secure future jobs and livelihoods.
 Green Jobs can provide meaningful work for a generation so affected by unemployment.
 It can provide clean power, cheaper transport and sustainable employment.

 In 2015, I, along with thousands of other young people, will vote for the party that will fight for a sustainable recovery, youth employment, and a greener future.

 We have everything to gain with a sustainable, green economy, and a generation to lose if we abandon it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.